-Nona McDuff OBE, Southampton Solent University, will explain the approach taken in her previous post at Kingston University in addressing these issues, the unexpected outcomes and the positive impact of the measures that were introduced.
+Nona McDuff OBE, Southampton Solent University, will explain the approaches taken at Southampton Solent and Kingston Universities in addressing these issues, the unexpected outcomes and the positive impact of the measures that were introduced.

 Embedded and reflexive evaluation of the new interventions is a key element of success in this area and will be a focus at this session.